joepv/joepv.github.io/_pages/sonos.md

 * A Fibaro Home Center 2 LUA scene reads all alarms.
 * If an alarm is set for today run a wake-up scene.

-## Why write new LUA code, as there are plug-ins available?
+## Why write new LUA code?
+There are plug-ins available!

-The Home Center 2 has an official Sonos plug-in, but this only enables a virtual device to press start, stop and go to the next song.
+Home Center 2 has an official Sonos plug-in, but this only enables a virtual device to press start, stop and go to the next song.
 On the official Fibaro forums and marketplace there are thirdparty Sonos plug-ins but they don't have the ability to read the alarm settings.

 ## How I implemented it